canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "And in the demoscene, I'm a weird tranny.
 Making inscrutable things about dolls that nobody understands.
 If someone understands what I'm getting at with the dolls thing, they don't know what a mesh shader is."

-This made her crack a brief smile at last.
+This tempts out a brief smile at last.
 "I don't know what a mesh shader is either, Indigo, and you've explained it to me like four or five times.
 But, yeah."
-She stared into space.
+She stares at nothing.
 "I guess we are all... composites of stuff.
 Occupying our own strange little combinatoric worlds."

 "Right.
 Everyone's got a, uh, veltanshung."

 "Yeah.
 And with these isekai type stories, I always hope that they'll actually take me into a *different* world.
-Take me across the magic circle.
-And I suppose they do have *a* world they wanna explore.
+And, you know, they do sort of have *a* world they wanna explore.
 The same janky fucking RPG that nobody ever made, where the protag has some unbalanced power and everyone loves them."

 "And he just goes around collecting girls, yeah."

 "Not even just that."
 Amused exhale.
 "I don't bother reading the ones with boys, but it's like..."
-She sighed, and stared at me with those wide-spaced eyes.
+She sighs, those wide-spaced eyes turning to me.
 "You know, there's these 'Connecticut Yankee' style ones, where the protag is bringing the light of modern engineering to medieval times.
 And they're like, wow, check it out, I invented soap.
 Bet you idiots never thought of that one."

 "Yeah, I mean, it's just slop.
 Wish fulfilment."
-We were still saying 'slop' back then.
+Should I still be saying 'slop'?
+Keep talking.
 "This world crushes people, they want to imagine being strong and important.
 But honestly the whole portal fantasy thing always felt sorta goofy to me, right?
 You sorta have to accept that people in our world are special.
 The other world has to be lesser.
 So you're going somewhere which the narrative has already made clear is inferior, or phony somehow."

-She frowned.
+She frowns.
 "I guess when you put it that way..."

-I guestured for her to come back in for more cuddles.
-She obliged, face still creased with thought.
+I gesture for her to come back in for more cuddles, and she obliges, face still creased with thought.

 "If you actually got isekaied into a game, it wouldn't be like that, would it?
 I mean, you've played MMOs, obviously."

 "Yeah, I mean, Final Fantasy mainly..."
-I stretched past her, fumbled around for my plush tonberry, and dropped it in her lap.
+I manage to stretch past her and extract my plush tonberry from the pile to drop in her lap.

 "Well, that's a great example."
-She picked the tonberry up and fiddled with its little knife.
+She picks the tonberry up, fidgeting with its little knife.
 "Did you raid and that?
 Or just RP?"

 "I had a static back in 5.0, we used to do savage prog.
 Before I got this job, obviously.
 Not much time for raiding these days..."